Who are the Box Tops?

 By January 1968 the line up had changed.
 John Evans and Danny Smythe returned to school and were replaced by Rick Allen (from the Gentrys) and Tom Boggs (from the Board of Directors).
 This line up remained the same until Bill Cunningham left to return to school in August 1969, although Jerry Riley substituted for Gary Talley at live performances in 1968 for a couple of weeks while Gary was ill.
 Harold Cloud replaced Bill in September of 1969.
 During the following months there were a number of group member changes, and in February 1970 the group disbanded.

-What instruments do they play?
+What instruments did the original members play?